byceps/byceps/README.rst

 Serving
 =======

-To spin up a server (only for development purposes!) on port 8080 with debugging middleware and in-browser code evaluation:
+To spin up a local server (only for development purposes!) on port 5000 with debugging middleware and in-browser code evaluation:

 .. code:: sh

-    $ BYCEPS_CONFIG=../config/development_admin.py FLASK_ENV=development flask run -p 8080
+    $ BYCEPS_CONFIG=../config/development_admin.py FLASK_ENV=development flask run

 In a production environment, it is recommended to have the application served by uWSGI_ or Gunicorn_.